gertvv/patavi-r-worker/README.md

 First, run `npm install` from the root directory.
 Then the following options are available:

  - `node worker` runs the Patavi worker.
 You must define the `PATAVI_BROKER_HOST` environment variable as a RabbitMQ connection string that includes credentials.
  - `node worker-cli` runs the worker without the dependency on Patavi.
-The workere will read input from standard in, show progress on standard out, and print the location of a temporary directory where results have been saved.
+The worker will read input from standard in, show progress on standard out, and print the location of a temporary directory where results have been saved.